GRZ4NA/EasyDiscordBot/README.md

 - accentColor - string (HEX or RGB) - used to set color of embed messages
 - responses - object:
     **`[command]` will be replaced with the command's name**
-    - commandNotFound - string - is being sent when somebody tries to call the command that does not exist
+    + commandNotFound - string - is being sent when somebody tries to call the command that does not exist
-    - insufficientPermissions - string - is being sent when the caller does not have required permissions
+    + insufficientPermissions - string - is being sent when the caller does not have required permissions
+    + botError - string - is being sent when error occurs
 - helpMessage - object:
     **`[name]` will be replaced with bot's name**
-    - header - string - Help message header
+    + header - string - Help message header
-    - description - string - Help message bottom text
+    + description - string - Help message bottom text

+## Embed messages
+A static property is defined for creating embed content.

+`EasyDiscordBot.createEmbed(params)`

+params - object:
+- title - string - title of embed message
+- description - string - bottom text of embed message
+- footer - string
+- showTimestamp - boolean
+- color - color of the embed content
+- image - string (url) - URL to an image that will be attached to the message
+- thumbnail - string (url) - URL to an image that will be attached to the message as a thumbnail
+- author - array (string):
+    + name - string
+    + image - string (url)
+    + link - string (url) - link to external resource that will be attached to the author
+- url - string (url) - URL that will be attached to the message
+- fields - array (object):
+    *object structure*
+    + title - string - title of the field
+    + value - string - bottom text of the field
+    + inline - boolean - determines if the field is displayed in line

+## Fetching objects
+- Get guild by ID - getGuild(id) - returns Guild instance or `undefined`
+    + id - string - id of a guild
+- Get role by ID - getRole(guild, id) - returns Role instance or `undefined`
+    + guild - object - a Guild instance
+    + id - string - role ID
+- Get channel by ID - getChannel(guild, id) - returns Channel, VoiceChannel, TextChannel, CategoryChannel or `undefined`
+    + guild - object - a Guild instance
+    + id - string - channel ID
+- Get user by ID - getUser(guild, id) - return Member or `undefined`
+    + guild - object - a Guild instance
+    + id - string - user ID
+- Get command by name - getCommand(name) - returns command object from commands list or `undefined`
+    + name - string - command name